jasp382/glass/docs/source/dependencies/ubuntu18.md

-Install GASP Dependencies in Ubuntu 18.04
+Install glass Dependencies in Ubuntu 18.04
 ====================

 ## 1 - Install Python and Pip: